 If you touch the surface without sticking it, it means it has been rinsed out.
 Do not rub the item.
-Allow slow moving water to do it for you.
+Allow slow-moving water to do it for you.

 14. After all shiny residue has been removed by the rinsing process.
-Set item aside and allow to completely air dry, or use a hair dryer to dry in 3-5minutes.
+Set item aside and allow to completely air dry, or use a hairdryer to dry in 3-5minutes.

 15. When fully dried – you must clear coat the item to protect the dip.
 Depending on the item you are working on -you may want to consider your options about flat, semi-gloss, or gloss finishes for the final clear coat.

-If using in a place that may be exposed to high temperatures 60-70℃ 45minutes for plastic, 100-120℃ 45minutes for metal.
+If used in a place that may be exposed to high temperatures 60-70℃ 45minutes for plastic, 100-120℃ 45minutes for metal.

 we have 14 years of Carbon Fiber Hydro Dip Film manufacturing experience